nicholasglazer/archcheatsheet/docs/environment/file-system.md

 ```
 Try several times different non-corrupted blocks.
 Reboot and try to mount again, if you still see the error, well, I hope you have a backup somewhere.
-If not, you might try to copy the disk with `dd`.
-I would prefer to use `cat`, this should be faster and safer.
+If not, you might try your luck and copy the disk with `dd` or I would rather prefer to use `cat`, this should be more faster solution.
 ```sh
 cat /dev/sdX >/dev/sdY
 ```
 Where `X` is a broken one you want to copy data.
 And Y is an empty ext4 partition that will contain all this amount.
 So I suggest to make the same size if possible and use LVM.
 :::

-Eventually the main features are [snapshots](#System-snapshots), dynamic resizing and [more](https://wiki.archlinux.org/index.php/LVM#Advantages).
-If you're working with large pools over 100TB, you might need [RAID](https://wiki.archlinux.org/index.php/RAID).
-Xfs could be handy in this case.